sekika/swrcfit/README.md

 ## Preparation of data file

    The input data, i.e., the soil water retention curve, should be prepared as a text file with two columns.
-Sample data is included in the package as `swrc.txt`.
+Sample data is included in the package as `swrc.txt` ([download](https://raw.githubusercontent.com/sekika/swrcfit/master/swrc.txt)).
 The first column is the suction head and the second column is the volumetric water content, where space is used as a delimiter.
 For example;

 ```
 0 0.2628